Skip to contents

-adjusting lm object results according to original number of degree of freedom.
-The standard errors, t statistics and p values have to be adjusted because of replicated observations.
+adjusting lm/glm object results according to original number of degree of freedom.
+The standard errors, test statistics and p values have to be adjusted because of replicated observations.

 summary_c2c(x, df_old, df_new = x$df.residual)